Bischtinius/fullWidthChatGPT/README.md

 ## How It Works

-The extension works by injecting custom CSS into [chat.openai.com](https://chat.openai.com) chat.openai.com pages to alter the layout.
+The extension works by injecting custom CSS into [chat.openai.com](https://chat.openai.com) pages to alter the layout.
 When activated, it expands certain elements to utilize the full width of the browser window, enhancing readability and user experience.

 ### Key components

 **manifest.json:** Defines the structure and permissions of the extension.

 **background.js:** Manages the state of the extension and applies CSS changes.

 **full-width.css:** Contains the CSS rules applied when the extension is active.

-When the extension is toggled, background.js injects or removes the CSS defined in full-width.css, depending on the current state.
+When the extension is toggled, background.js injects the CSS defined in full-width.css or reloads the page, depending on the current state.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

 ## License